Barbara Kelley, Executive Director

 [ Contact me ]

-Rini Indrawati, Financial Reporting Accountant
+Rini Indrawati, Controller

 Rini Indrawati, CPA, is the financial reporting accountant and has been with HLAA since April 2016.
 She has more than 10 years of auditing, financial reporting, financial planning and analysis experience.
 Rini started her career as an auditor with KPMG in Indonesia.
 Since then, she has been providing services to entrepreneurial businesses and nonprofit organizations in the Washington D.C. area.
 Rini earned a bachelor’s degree in business administration in accounting from Tarumanagara University in Indonesia.
 She enjoys exploring new places, baking and trying new recipes, watching her children play sports, volunteering and relaxing with her family.